mcrumm/phoenix_profiler/README.md

 1. Add the `phoenix_profiler` dependency
 2. Define a profiler on your supervision tree
-3. Enable the profiler on your Endpoint
+3. Enable the profiler on your Endpoint config
 4. Configure LiveView
 5. Use `PhoenixProfiler.Endpoint`
 6. Mount the profiler on your LiveViews